 Chasing Never Works

 Momentum based investing is everywhere, and there’s nothing we can do about it.
-From investing in trend lines or price oscillations, it’s an investment philosophy that is here to stay.
+From investing in trend lines or price oscillations, it’s an investment philosophy that is here to stay for anyone trying to figure out how to invest 10000 dollars.
 Though it isn’t my favorite style of investing, it’s at least worth a look.

 Recently I was approached with the investment idea that, if you invest in the top performing industry, you are likely to make money.
 So, I went and created a simple industry rotation screen.

 For this screen you need two tabs, the editor and industry change.
 In the industry change tab we look for the average of the change of close over the past year broken up into each industry.
 In the editor we then rank these industries and take the top 10% of them for investing.

 This follows the original investment philosophy to the tee.
 We are looking for the best performing industries, and will invest in them based on the fact that their industry is doing well.